sourcegraph/about/blogposts/strange-loop-2019-automating-operations-of-a-global-cdn.md

 ---
 sessionId: 1
 title: "Strange Loop 2019 - Automating Operations of a Global CDN"
 description: "Aspects of the Netflix growth story are very visible - the transition from physical media delivery to digital streaming, or from a domestic focus to a global one.
-However, there are some transitions that may be less noticeable."
+However, there are some transitions that may be less noticeable.
+Through this talk, you will receive insight into how we have streamlined our automation story.
+How we actively transitioned from large monoliths to a more decomposed, scalable set of microservices we refer to as the Open Connect Administration Platform.
+You will be walked through our automation journey - our history, our future, the pitfalls we have encountered and the lessons we have learned along the way."
 author: Blogy McBlogerson
 authorUrl: https://heresblogy.com/
 publishDate: 2019-09-13T00:00-14:30